 Looking for some fun in Alaska this summer?
 Look no further than Anchorage, AK.
 There are so many unique summer activities in Anchorage, making it the perfect destination for your next trip.
-Whether you’re traveling with family, having a romantic getaway, or you’re an Anchorage local looking for something new to explore, there are plenty of summer attractions in Anchorage that’ll suit your interests.
+Whether you’re traveling with family, having a romantic getaway, or you’re an Anchorage local looking for something new to explore, there are plenty of summer attractions that’ll suit your interests.

 Hiking is one of the main summer attractions in Anchorage.
 Nature trails are abundant in the surrounding area, and whether you’re looking for a forest hike, a mountain peak climb, or a trail along the water, Anchorage has whatever terrain you feel drawn to.
 Check out multiple trails during your time here to get an even more comprehensive understanding of the hiking culture here.